andrewchambers/bupstash/doc/technical_overview.md

 The most important part of archivist is the repository.
 It is where all data is stored, in a mostly encrypted form.
-The archivist client interacts via the repository over stdin/stdout of the archivist server process.
+The archivist client interacts via the repository over stdin/stdout of the archivist serve process.
 This may be locally, or via a protocol such as ssh.

 Because most data is encrypted, the repository structure is quite simple.